kivy/kivy/doc/sources/tutorials/firstwidget.rst

 Basic Considerations
 --------------------

-When creating an application, you have to ask yourself three main questions:
+When creating an application, you have to ask yourself three important questions:

     * What data does my application process?
     * How do I visually represent that data?
     * How does the user interact with that data?

-If you want to write a very simple line drawing application for example, you most likely want the user to just draw on the screen with his fingers.
+If you want to write a very simple line drawing application for example, you most likely want the user to just draw on the screen with his/her fingers.
 That's how the user *interacts* with your application.
-While doing so, your application would memorize the positions where the user's finger was, so that you can later draw lines between those positions.
-So the points where the fingers were would be your *data* and the lines that you draw between these would be your *visual representation*.
+While doing so, your application would memorize the positions where the user's finger were, so that you can later draw lines between those positions.
+So the points where the fingers were would be your *data* and the lines that you draw between them would be your *visual representation*.

 In Kivy, an applications user interface is composed of Widgets.
 Everything that you see on the screen is somehow drawn by a widget.
 Often you would